Kevin-mayody/Kevin-mayody/README.md

 - 👋 Hi, I’m @Kevin-mayody
 - 👀 I’m a programmer and I have no life.
-- 🌱 currently learning creative facebook community ads sponsorship
+- 🌱 Ready to collaborate in artificial intelligence projects.
+- 🌱Communication expert who can manage your social media platforms.
 - 💀 Learning Virtual Private Server & ssh server creation
-- 💞️ I’m looking to collaborate on networking projects...
+- 💞️ I’m looking to collaborate on many projects...
 - 📫 Reach me through community ads sponsored and thanks for your support.
 - Reach me for mpesa api integration
 - Contact: +254769809492